 Talk to an Independent Financial Adviser, and obtain adequate information on various investment plans and the underlying asset classes.

 Diversify your investment into 3 - 4 asset classes

 Strike a balance between safe and riskier investment, depending on your risk appetite

 Monitor and review your investment regularly with your financial adviser, and make necessary changes, to adapt to the market fluctuations.

-Your investment will not only beating inflation but will also help you achieve your future aspirations.
+Your investment will not only beat inflation but will also help you achieve your future aspirations.

-Investment Plans like Vision from Generali, Vista from Zurich and Premier Advance from Friends Provident International can help you invest your disposable income efficiently and beat inflation, which a savings account in a bank cannot.
+Investment Plans like Vision from Generali, Investor Advantage from MetLife, Vista from Zurich and Premier Advance from Friends Provident International can help you invest your disposable income efficiently and beat inflation, which savings account in a bank cannot.

 To know more about investing to beat inflation and to help you achieve your financial goals, call me on +97150- 2285405 or register to arrange a free initial meeting.